GeoSpock/examples/tableau-kepler/README.md

 ## Connecting Tableau to GeoSpock DB

 To connect to **GeoSpock DB**, use Tableau’s Presto driver, which you might need to install.
 Refer to [this Tableau documentation](https://help.tableau.com/current/pro/desktop/en-us/examples_presto.htm) for more details.
+Please also see the note below regarding differing functionality in Tableau Desktop and Tableau Server.

-Start Tableau and under **“Connect”** select **“Presto”**.
+Start Tableau Desktop and under **“Connect”** select **“Presto”**.
 Fill in the following connection information:

 | Parameter      | Value                             |
 | -------------- | --------------------------------- |